Retail operations intelligence platform

 Product design perspective

-Designing for real-world operational needs
+Designing for real-world retail operations